apache/cordova-js/README.md

 # Testing

-Tests run in node or the browser.
-To run the tests in node:
+Tests run in a bundled headless Chromium instance.
+They can be run with:

-    grunt test --platformVersion=3.6.0
+    npm test

-To run them in the browser:

-    grunt btest

 Final testing should always be done with the [Mobile Spec test application](https://github.com/apache/cordova-mobile-spec).

-To get current tests coverage:

-    grunt cover --platformVersion=3.6.0

 # Integration